Central Processing Unit (CPU)—the brain of a computer—controls and performs all the functions inside the computer.

 How to Solve a Burnt CPU

 To save your CPU from additional burn damage, you need to disable the power connection from the computer.
 Users can clean the dust from the heatsink and reapply thermal paste to prevent the CPU from overheating.
+Pay heed to the TIM application, especially while CPU upgrading or replacing.
 Additionally, you can take expert assistance or claim the CPU warranty.

 There’s not much you can do with a fried CPU.
 But, the following steps will assist you to resolve the issue with your burnt CPU and give necessary guidance.